Your business’ toughest competition might be criminal. See why.

 Figure 7: Image illustrating authentication attempts with a machine name of nmap

 We now have another piece of the puzzle, and some potential answers for how the Veeam service was discovered in the first place.
-The word “potential” here is extremely important, as often the data available is incomplete, fragmented, or often simply missing.
+The word “potential”here is extremely important, as often the data available is incomplete, fragmented, or often simply missing.

 In this case, evidence is circumstantial at best, as all we have to go on is the machine name, which can be easily changed.
-In addition, even if these events did occur from an [.highlight]nmap[.highlight] execution, we don’t know that the scan itself targeted Veeam specifically.
+In addition, even if these events did occur from an nmap execution, we don’t know that the scan itself targeted Veeam specifically.

 Being comfortable with gaps and unknowns is a huge part of dealing with these kinds of intrusions.
 Although we all wish every system was instrumented with all the various telemetry-related bells and whistles like Sysmon and full packet capture, unfortunately this isn’t the case in the real world.